purescript-contrib/purescript-react/README.md

 };
 ```

-Above, the component is re-created each time due to the function with
+Above, the component creation is wrapped by the function with the
-the `dictOrd` parameter wrapping the component.
-This means that a new
+`dictOrd` parameter.
+This means that a new component is being recreated
-component is being recreated on each render of the component using
+on each render of the component using `orderedList`.
+This may not be
-`orderedList`.
-This may not be ideal in all cases; e.g., if
-`orderedList` needed to store state.
+ideal in all cases; e.g., if `orderedList` had needed to store state.

-To avoid `orderedList` from being re-created each time, a function can
+To avoid `orderedList` from being recreated each time, a function can be
-be defined that specifies the type parameter.
-If the component using the
+defined that specifies the type parameter with the type class contraint.
-ordered list knows that the elements are of type `Int`, the component
+If the component using the ordered list knows that the elements are of
-can define `orderedListInt` as above and use that to render the ordered
+type `Int`, the component can define `orderedListInt` as shown above,
-list instead of `orderedList`.
+and use it to render the ordered list instead of `orderedList`.